 SETUP transaction is very similar to the transmission process of OUT transaction, so every time a CTR_RX interrupt occurs, the control endpoint must check the SETUP bit in the USBD_EPRx register to identify whether it is a normal OUT transaction or a SETUP transaction.
 When the host sends a SETUP transaction, the USBD module will always reply to the ACK handshake packet for receiving, and ignore the judgment of the content of STAT_RX and DTOG_RX.
-Then, set DTOG_RX and DTOG_TX to DATA1 status by force, and set STAT_RX and STAT_TX to '10' (NAK) to ensure that the application program can determine whether the subsequent transmission is IN or OUT according to the corresponding data in the SETUP transaction.
-If the subsequent data transmission is rejected or an error occurs, the application program can set STAT_RX or STAT_TX to '01' and respond to the STALL handshake packet.
+Then, set DTOG_RX and DTOG_TX to DATA1 status by force, and set STAT_RX and STAT_TX to '10' (NAK) to ensure that the application program can determine whether the subsequent transmission is rejected or an error occurs, the application program can set STAT_RX or STAT_TX to '01' and respond to the STALL handshake packet.
 If the application program receives and processes a SETUP transaction, CTR_RX bit will remain set at this time, another SETUP packet will be received, and the USBD module will discard the SETUP packet and will not provide any handshake packet response to simulate a reception error to force the host to send the SETUP packet again.
 This is to avoid losing another SETUP transaction transmission following a CTR_RX interrupt.